zethio44/tanut-grocery-assignment-01/README.md

 # E-Commerce Website

-This is an e-commerce website built with HTML, CSS (using Tailwind CSS), and JavaScript.
+This is an online grocery website built with HTML, CSS (using Tailwind CSS), and JavaScript for 32516 Internet Programming - Autumn 2025 - Assignment 1.

 ## Features